Health and Wellbeing

 The principle is that the welfare of the child is of paramount importance.

-If any parent or student has reason to be concerned about a child or young person, they should contact Mrs S Bendall, Assistant Headteacher, who is the school’s Designated Safeguarding Lead on email@example.com or in her absence one of the two Deputy Safeguarding Leads – Mrs J Bhadye and Mrs S Beckett.
+If any parent or student has reason to be concerned about a child or young person, they should contact Mrs S Bendall, Assistant Headteacher, who is the school’s Designated Safeguarding Lead on email@example.com or in her absence one of the three Deputy Safeguarding Leads – Mrs J Bhadye, Mrs S Beckett and Mr B Garner.